bertuginal/Monovi-incudemy-register-page/README.md

 ## 🚀 Installation

-You can download this project and open the sln file.
+Clone the repo, download this project and open the sln file.

 ```bash
 git clone https://github.com/bertuginal/Incudemy-project